Middle Village in Queens County, New York — The American Northeast (Mid-Atlantic)

 3. Ship Ablaze : The Tragedy of the Steamboat General Slocum.
 Book by Edward T. O'Donnell on Amazon.com with a "look inside" before you buy feature.
 (Submitted on April 17, 2008, by Christian Belena of Brooklyn, New York.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 17, 2008, by Christian Belena of Brooklyn, New York.
-This page has been viewed 2,594 times since then.
+This page was last revised on February 12, 2021.
+It was originally submitted on April 17, 2008, by Christian Belena of Brooklyn, New York.
+This page has been viewed 2,785 times since then and 11 times this year.
 Photos: 1, 2. submitted on April 17, 2008, by Christian Belena of Brooklyn, New York. • Kevin W. was the editor who published this page.